Varnez/varnez.github.io/_posts/2022-10-10-new-journey.md

 system and trying to adapt the teaching from the field of Psychometrics into a mean to evaluate the generalization (addressed straightforward as Intelligence itself) capabilities of an artificial system.

-My next article(s ?) will revolve around my own notes as I traverse and gain ingisht on the inner bellies of this insighful work.
+My next article(s?) will revolve around my own notes as I traverse and gain ingisht on the inner bellies of this insighful work.